-Around the time that this Forum was conceived quite alarming predictions were being made about the likely spread of Ebola in western Africa and beyond.
+At first quite alarming predictions were being made about the likely spread of Ebola in western Africa and beyond.
 Econometric simulations were forecasting that if the disease spread, one million or more would die 'in the next six months', forecasts soon echoed by the U.S. Centers for Disease Control and Prevention (CDC).
-The World Health Organization's mid-October 2014 forecast of 10,000 new cases weekly was more modest, though it still dwarfed the actual cumulative out-turn of about 30,000 cases and over 11,000 deaths (roughly 0.05 per cent of the combined population of the three affected countries-although this does not include the likely impact on non-Ebola mortality).
-Such predictions, based on
+The World Health Organization's mid-October 2014 forecast of 10,000 new cases weekly was more modest, although it still dwarfed the actual cumulative out-turn of about 30,000 cases and over 11,000 deaths (roughly 0.05 per cent of the combined population of the three affected countries).3 Academic predictions, based on shaky

-3 For an excellent earlier essay relating the two diseases see Green 2014.
+2 For an excellent earlier essay relating the two diseases see Green 2014.